trussworks/Engineering-Playbook/web/server/go.md

 It returns a function that can calculate cuteness for a given dog ID.
 The dependencies, like the `Database` connector, are passed into the function generator and hidden from the return value.
+This return function, along with its dependencies, is created when the server is configured.
+The constructor will be called once, whereas the returned function will be called per request.

 Notice how this definition is independent of the definition in the handler (in a different package).